andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-07-18-jpeg-exif-xmp-rating.md

 JPEG tags are complicated.
 EXIF, SubIFD, IPTC, XMP..uff!

+So many mixed variants for the same idea.. you can smell how the metadata format has evolved over the years.

 No wonder many tools behave differently and compatibility is not always given.

+Here is a final overview over the tools I've tested:

 | Tool     | Filesize | All data preserved | No more changes than necessary |
 |----------|----------|--------------------|--------------------------------|